lukfor/magic-progress/README.md

 ## Usage

-First, implement the `ITaskRunnable` interface and put your long-running logic into the `run` method.
+First, implement the `ITaskRunnable` interface and put your code into the `run` method.
 You can use the provided `ITaskMonitor` to report progress:

 - Use the `beginTask(..)` method to start a new task and to set the total amoumt of work

-- Use the `worked(..)` to notify the monitor about the progress.
+- Use the `worked(..)` method to notify the monitor about the progress.

 - Finally, use `done()`